filip194/fitbit-connect/README.md

 For now, docs are manually pasted into static resources.

-### Swagger-UI
+### Swagger UI

-http://localhost:9090/swagger-ui/ is the base url for the API.
+http://localhost:9090/swagger-ui.html is the base url for the API.
-Swagger is available only to admin [admin, 123].
+Swagger is available only to admin.
+Credentials are: [admin, 123].

 ### Storage